-Our future facilities will include an 18,000 square foot building nestled in Charlotte Court House, Virginia.
-The grounds will include access to cafeteria services, soccer fields, tennis courts and an IQOU Theological College bookstore.
-The location will have access to high-speed internet enabling the college to utilize smart technology and to build a strong information technology infrastructure with state-of-the-art hardware and software that benefits students, faculty and staff.
-Currently, we offer online courses and hybrid learning opportunities.
+Our facilities include an 18,000 square foot building nestled in Charlotte Court House, Virginia.
+The grounds include access to cafeteria services, soccer fields, tennis courts and an IQOU Theological College bookstore.
+The location has access to high-speed internet enabling the college to utilize smart technology and to build a strong information technology infrastructure with state-of-the-art hardware and software that benefits students, faculty and staff.
+In addition to our onsite facilities, we offer online courses and hybrid learning opportunities.